MiliAus/MiliAus/README.md

 ## About Me
-I'm a Software Engineer, Devops person, and general technology tinker.
+I'm a Software Engineer, Devops person, and general technology tinkerer.